 8. Colin Baker

-Colin Baker is not so well known, but people may know him for his part as the sixth Doctor Who.
+Colin Baker is someone people may know for his part playing the sixth Doctor Who.
 Well, not only did his daughters have a lot of input in the Youth Theatres, Colin was actually one of the Governors at my school.
 He did make an appearance once, and I did manage to have a chat with him at one point, but I can’t say I remember it.

 9. Linda Lusardi and Brian Conley

 The two pantos that I ended up performing in were Cinderella and Snow White.
 Within these pantos, TV personality Brian Conley played Buttons in Cinderella.
 Then, the year after, actress and glamour model Linda Lusardi played the evil Queen in Snow White.

 The panto season was a blast.
 Missing school to head to rehearsals and goof about with a bunch of Z-Listers and seven dwarfs was fantastic.
 Something I’ll always remember fondly.

 The main thing I remember about that whole thing was that Linda’s and Sam Kane’s children, Lucy and Jack, acted alongside us on stage.
 In particular, Jack ended up frightening us all by pretending he’d spotted a “White Lady” in the hallways of the dressing rooms.

 As kids, we all took this way too far, and all convinced each other that we’d seen this ghostly figure at least once each.
 What made it even more frightening was that cast members kept falling ill, including some of the main cast and the kids.
 Pretty normal during the winter months, right?

 Well, we didn’t see it that way.
 Someone even went as far as to write a letter and place it on my dressing table addressed from the White Lady.
 It was a rhyme claiming that she was the reason people were getting sick!
 Terrifying, and definitely the work of an evil mastermind…